anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 In cases where the VNF/CNF bypasses the Virtual Infrastructure Layer virtual switching and its encapsulation, as described above, the HW Infrastructure Layer must perform the encapsulation and mapping onto the Underlay Networking to ensure the Underlay Networking separation.
 This should be a prioritized capability in the SDNu control interface since Anuket currently allow exemptions for bypassing the virtual switching (e.g. through SR-IOV).

-SDN controllers can request Underlay Networking encapsulation and mapping to be done by signalling to an SDNu controller.
-There are however today no standardized way for this signalling and by that there is a missing reference point and API description in this architecture.
+SDNu controllers can request Underlay Networking encapsulation and mapping to be done by signalling to an SDNu controller.
+There are however today no standardized way for this signalling and because of that there is a missing reference point and API description in this architecture.

 Multiple instances of Container as a Service (CaaS) Virtual Infrastructure Layers running on an Infrastructure as a Service (IaaS) Virtual Infrastructure Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
 In these cases, the IaaS Virtualisation Infrastructure Manager (VIM) could include an SDNu control interface enabling automation.